-The district has created/maintained the We Care Suicide Prevention campaign that provides notification of supportive Mental Health and Suicide Prevention Resources on the district website under the Support Services webpage, in each school bathroom, and provides each student with supportive resources on We Care pocket cards and stickers distributed once yearly.
-Student Identification badges will also be printed with the National Suicide Prevention Hotline at 1-800-273-TALK (8255).
+SUICIDE PREVENTION: The district has a We Care, Get Help Suicide Prevention Campaign that provides education, trainings, and suicide prevention resources to students, families and staff.
+We Care Suicide Prevention and Mental Health Resources can be found on the district website under the Support Services Mental Health webpage and at each school site.
+Student Identification badges will have the National Suicide Prevention Hotline at 1-800-273-TALK (8255).
+The district provide crisis intervention services and implements crisis intervention procedures to ensure safety and appropriate communications for addressing suicide threats and attempts.
 For additional information, contact the Coordinator of Mental Health and Support in the SAUSD Support Services office at (714) 433-3481.